Neural networks trained with SGD learn distributions of increasing complexity: Learning increasingly complex distributions on CIFAR10

 \subsection{Pre-trained neural networks learn distributions of increasing complexity, too}

-One might argue that drawing the initial weights of the networks i.i.d.\ from the uniform distribution plays an important role in biasing the network towards lower-order input statistics early during training due to the effect of the central limit theorem.
+One might argue that drawing the initial weights of the networks i.i.d.\ from the uniform distribution biases the network towards lower-order input statistics early during training due to the effect of the central limit theorem in fully-connected layers.
 We investigated this by repeating the experiment with a ResNet18 that was pre-trained on ImageNet, as provided by the \texttt{timm} library~\citep{timm}.
 We re-trained the entire network end-to-end, following the same protocol as above.
 While we found that pre-training improved the final accuracy of the model and significantly improved the training speed, the pre-trained ResNet also learnt distributions of increasing complexity, cf.\ \cref{fig:various}A, even though its initial weights were now large and strongly correlated.

 This observation begs the question of what the network transferred from ImageNet to CIFAR10, since the generalisation dynamics of the pre-trained and the randomly initialised ResNet18 follow the same trend, albeit at different speeds.
 While we leave a more detailed analysis of transfer learning using clones to future work, we note that several papers have suggested that some of the benefits of pre-training could be ascribed to finding a good initialisation, rather than the transfer of ``concepts'', both in computer vision~\citep{maennel2020what, kataoka2020pretraining} and in natural language processing~\citep{krishna2021does}.